kenjdavidson/react-native-bluetooth-classic/README.md

 The MIT License (MIT) - see full [license file](LICENSE)

-## Example
+## Example(s)

 Check out the [BluetoothClassicExample](https://github.com/kenjdavidson/react-native-bluetooth-classic/tree/master/BluetoothClassicExample) for details on getting the project setup and performing some generic tasks.
+If you've got a released app that you'd like / be ok with showcasing here please let me know (or submit a pull request) - I'd love to see how the library is getting used.

+#### Showcase

 ## Usage